-The projects created in Microsoft Project, can be opened in iMindQ.
+The projects created in Microsoft Project can be opened in iMindQ.
 From the Exchange ribbon, select the Projects button, and then Import from Project.
-Select the mpp file where your project is stored and all of the tasks alongside with the Gantt Chart, will be imported inside the working space of iMindQ.
+Select the .mpp file where your project is stored and all of the tasks alongside the Gantt Chart, will be imported inside the working space of iMindQ.

 Import from Outlook

 Same as exporting the tasks that you have created in iMindQ to Outlook, you can import the tasks from Outlook to iMindQ.
 Select the topic where you wish to add the task.
 From the Exchange ribbon, select the Outlook Button.
 From here you need to select the Import from Outlook function.
 This action will open an Import from MS Outlook from which you can select the task that should be imported.
 Should you choose to change the parameters to your Tasks from Outlook, the changes will be automatically applied to the task in iMindQ.